 Item that is still checked out to a patron and it past its due date.

 A document or record providing first-hand information or original data on a topic.
 They include original manuscripts, periodical articles, books, maps, photographs, sound recordings, etc.

 Q or Q Floor

 Main floor of the Boole Library.
-The entrance is located here as well as the self-issue machines, the book sorter (returns) and the Customer Services Desk.
+The entrance is located here as well as the self-issue machines, the book sorter (returns), the fines kiosk and the Library & IT Desk.

 Basement level of the Boole Library – Special Collections & Archives.